I review the pros and cons of the Keto Diet and what I actually think about people using the ketogenic diet for weight loss.

 The majority of the studies found that there was no statistically significant difference between the groups when it came to strength performance.
 Having said that, researchers had a tough time comparing the diets since protein and total energy were not matched.

-So far, no studies have evaluated the long term effects of the keto diet on sports performance (more than 6-12 months).
-That does not mean that the keto diet won’t be effective, but for now we don’t yet have the evidence to draw strong enough conclusions to call it standard best practice.
+To date, no studies have evaluated the long term effects of the keto diet on sports performance.
+That does not mean that the keto diet won’t be effective.
+For now we don’t yet have the evidence to draw strong enough conclusions to call it standard best practice.

-Aside from the therapeutic uses of a keto diet, most people are using this diet for rapid weight loss (surprise, surprise).
+Most people are use this diet for rapid weight loss (surprise, surprise).
 Let’s take a look at what the literature says.

 First of all, I can’t deny the fact that people will lose weight on a keto diet.
 Here’s why.
 First of all, you’re eliminating a major food group.
 When you do that, you limit your food options and most likely your food intake, so it’s not rocket science that you’ll likely lose weight.
 Second, most people on a low carb diet tend to increase their protein intake in the absence of carbs and there is some evidence that consuming higher amounts of protein may have some weight loss benefits.
 The large recent study mentioned above also looked at fat loss and found that individuals following a keto diet lost about the same weight as individuals following a different diet when they ate the SAME amount of calories.
 However, the studies found that individuals on the keto diet tended to lose body weight quicker.

 Here’s why.
-All of these effects take time, but a reasonable explanation as to why the keto diet leads to rapid weight loss is due to the loss of water weight.
+The reason the keto diet leads to rapid weight loss is due to the loss of water weight.
 One of the concerns with the keto diet is the loss of muscle mass and the depletion of glycogen stores.
 Glycogen, which stores our glucose, also stores water, so when stores are depleted, we flush out excess water.
 In other words, that rapid weight loss isn’t fat, it’s just water.

 The keto diet also has an impact on our hormonal levels.
 Many studies have looked at whether the state of ketosis suppresses our appetite through the actions of leptin and ghrelin.
 A 2013 study found that after patients lost weight on a keto diet, our hunger hormone (ghrelin) was altered and suppressed.
 A systematic review also concluded that the state of ketosis appears to be a plausible explanation for the suppression of appetite.
 So this the keto diet may be good for dieters who can’t stand the discomfort of hunger.
 Finally, the keto diet also may have an impact on our stress hormone, cortisol.
 This was demonstrated in a Harvard study where the keto diet resulted in an increase in cortisol in individuals following a very low carb keto diet.
 High levels of cortisol is associated with insulin resistance, cardiovascular disease and may promote fat accumulation.